cmorten/opine/examples/react/README.md

 deno run --allow-net --allow-read --unstable ./examples/react/server.tsx
 ```

 if have the repo cloned locally.

-Unfortunately template rendering is not currently supported for remote URLs so this cannot be run from the repo.
+Unfortunately template rendering does not currently support remote URLs for views, so this example cannot be run directly from this repo.